Peter J. Prusinski is your zealous advocate for criminal defense.

 Mr. Prusinski was born in Milwaukee and later raised on a small dairy farm in northern Wisconsin.
 He graduated from the University of Wisconsin-Stevens Point with majors in Business Administration and Philosophy, and a minor in Political Science.
 He was a collegiate football and track and field athlete.
 Mr. Prusinski is a 2010 graduate of Marquette University Law School.

 At Marquette, Mr. Prusinski interned under the Honorable Rebecca F. Dallet (now Wisconsin Supreme Court Justice) in the Milwaukee County Circuit Court Felony Division.
 Peter tried and assisted with criminal jury trials as an intern for the Milwaukee Public Defender Trial Division.
 He also interned at the Catholic Charities Immigration Project in inner-city Milwaukee.
 Mr. Prusinski made the Dean’s List at Marquette and was a member of the St. Thomas More Society.

 In 2010, Mr. Prusinski joined Crooks, Low & Connell, S.C., in Wausau, Wisconsin, and has been with the firm for his entire career.

 Mr. Prusinski’s wife is from Peru.
 He has conversation ability in Spanish.
-When not defending his clients, Mr. Prusinski enjoys his family, church, travel, hunting, hiking, fishing, river rafting, reading, music, skiing, and aviation.
+When not defending his clients, Mr. Prusinski enjoys his family, church, hiking, hunting, fishing, river rafting, reading, music, travel, and skiing.